hazratali/aisur/index.md

 - Authors will be able to choose the special session during the submission process.
 - The review process of all the submitted papers will be done independently by the MIUA organisation team.
 - All submissions will be **double-blind** peer-reviewed.
 - **Guidelines** for paper preparation and submission link are available on: [https://conferences.leeds.ac.uk/miua/paper-abstract-submission/](https://conferences.leeds.ac.uk/miua/paper-abstract-submission/)
+- During submissions, make sure you choose the **Special Session on AI in Surgery (AISUR)** on the CMT submission platform.

 # Organizers